 Heather Smith and her company Storyfile together with the USC Shoah Foundation used AI to preserve history.
 Using big data, they recreated the experience of having a one-on-one conversation with someone who lived through the Holocaust via a hologram.
 They managed this feat by compiling footage collected over a period of five days while filming for 25 hours to collect the answers to over 2,000 questions.
 Language processing makes it possible to create an interactive hologram and immersive experience.
 Take a look at New Dimensions of Testimony here.

 Moreover, there are already cases where AI plays a vital role in the creation of a marketing campaign.
 In 2017 Nutella and their agency Ogilvy & Mather Italia created seven million unique jars with the help of an algorithm and sold them throughout Italy.
 At first, this sounds like an amazing idea and the jars looked quite nice – but that’s just the ones they used to build their case.
 There were also a few not so successful “ugly jars” found on supermarket shelves when Nutella attempted to adapt that campaign for Germany.

 Another interesting case is the AI scripted commercial for Lexus.
-For this video ad, their creative agency The & Partnership London, along with technical partner Visual Voice worked with the IBM Watson team to analyse fifteen years’ worth of footage, text and audio for award-winning car and luxury brand campaigns.
+For this video ad, their creative agency The & Partnership London, along with technical partner Visual Voice worked with the IBM Watson team to analyze fifteen years’ worth of footage, text, and audio for award-winning car and luxury brand campaigns.
 But it’s not like AI did all the work.
-It identified the key elements labelled as “emotionally intelligent and entertaining”, formed the script flow and outline, which the agency then used to form the story.
+It identified the key elements labeled as “emotionally intelligent and entertaining”, formed the script flow and outline, which the agency then used to form the story.

 Will all creatives be out of work?